 Credit is one financial topic that most people don’t want to discuss at a cocktail party.
 Maybe you have bad credit.
 Maybe you have no credit.
 Maybe you don’t even know what your credit score is.
 If you are suffering from credit confusion, you have come to the right place because we’re about to spill the beans on how to improve your credit score.

 FICO scores, used most often by lenders, were created by Fair Isaac Corporation.
 FICO scores draw data from consumer credit reports collected through credit reporting agencies.
 FICO scores can range from 300 to 850, with 850 being considered an excellent credit score.

 Why does your credit score matter?
-According to myFICO, “Credit scores influence the credit that’s available to you and the terms (interest rate, etc.) that lenders offer you.
-It’s a vital part of your credit health.”
+According to myFICO, “Credit scores influence the credit that’s available and the terms (interest rate, etc.) that lenders may offer.
+It’s a vital part of credit health.”

-While FICO considers a “good” credit score to be in the mid-700s or higher, credit qualifications can vary by lender.
-Meaning, if you are trying to get low interest rates on a new car loan, one lender may have a cutoff credit score rating of 680.
-Another lender may provide the most competitive interest rates to those with credit scores of 720 and above.
+While FICO considers a “good” credit score to be 670 to 739, credit qualifications can vary by lender.
+Meaning, if you are trying to get low interest rates on a new car loan, one lender may have a cutoff credit score rating of 730.
+Another lender may provide the most competitive interest rates to those with credit scores of 760 and above.

 Credit score qualifications may fluctuate, but we can all agree that good credit is a good thing.
 If your credit score could use some TLC, check out these healthy habits from real people with excellent credit.

 One Reddit commenter recommends opening up a credit card to use responsibly as soon as you are legally able.